PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 The signature clarifies that `source` is borrowed as immutable from somewhere and `destination` is borrowed as mutable.
-When calling the `file_size_in_bytes` function, we use a syntaxis we didn't use before.
+When calling the `file_size_in_bytes` function, we use a syntax we didn't use before.
-An equivalent, but not as beautifull syntaxis would be `let length = File::file_size_in_bytes(source);`.
+An equivalent, but not as beautiful syntax would be `let length = File::file_size_in_bytes(source);`.
-Instead of passing the `&self` parameter explicitely, we use the dot-operator to call the function as is common in object-oriented languages.
+Instead of passing the `&self` parameter explicitly, we use the dot-operator to call the function as is common in object-oriented languages.

 Next comes a for-loop, where we loop over the indexes of all bytes in the source file.

 In the for-loop, we first read a byte from the `source`.
-Again, note the syntaxis for this.
+Again, note the syntax for this.
 Then we write it to the destination.

 Then we write the byte we have just read to the `destination` file.
 Remember that the `File::write_byte` expects an `&mut self` parameter.
-Here, `destination` is passed implicitely as the `&mut self` parameter, so it must have type `&mut File`.
+Here, `destination` is passed implicitly as the `&mut self` parameter, so it must have type `&mut File`.
 This is why the function `copy_data` expects the parameter `destination` to be of type `&mut File`.